SPFx CRUD Operations using No JavaScript Framework

 code .

-The spfx crud operations solution looks like below:
+The SPFX CRUD operations solution looks like this:

 crud operations using sharepoint framework

-Open the src/webparts\helloworld/HelloWorldWebPart.ts file and write the import statements.
+Once it is installed, open the src\webparts\spFxCRUDWebpart\SpFxCrudWebpart.ts file and write the import statements.

 import "@pnp/sp/lists";